Hearing Aids for iPhone or All Phones

 Bluetooth Hearing Aids

 MFi hearing aids offer lots of great options, but what if you don’t have an iPhone?
 Bluetooth hearing aids have you covered!
 These hearing aids can wirelessly stream calls from any Bluetooth phone – Android, flip phones, you name it.
-There are, however, a few limitations…
+And if you have an Android phone, you can still use the app as a remote control for your Bluetooth hearing aids.

 Makers of Bluetooth hearing aids include…